-Cisco Unity Connection supports active/active clustering for redundancy and can be deployed over the WAN.
+Cisco Unity Connection supports both active/active and active/standby clustering for redundancy and can be deployed over the WAN.
 The active/active or "high availability" configuration provides both high availability and redundancy.
 Both servers in the active/active pair run the Cisco Unity Connection application to accept calls as well as HTTP and IMAP requests from clients.
-Each of the servers from the cluster can be deployed over the WAN at different sites following required design consideration.
-Figure 19-10 depicts a Cisco Unity Connection active/active deployment for geographically separated data centers
+The Cisco Unity Connection primary server handles all the incoming calls and administrative changes in an active/standby deployment.
+The only time the secondary server would handle calls in this scenario is when the primary server is in a failed state or unavailable.
+Each of the servers from the cluster can be deployed over the WAN at different sites, following the required design consideration.
+Figure 19-10 depicts a Cisco Unity Connection deployment with clustering over WAN for geographically separated data centers.